Thanks to all runners & volunteers who made our 30th anniversary a smashing success!

 As with the relay, the ultra events are excellent venues for runners stepping up to a 50K or 50-mile distance for the first time.
 The trail is generally smooth without too much elevation, with very good support on the course.

-For 50-milers there are six full aid stations and three mini food/water stations.
-For 50K participants, there are three full aid stations and two mini food/water stations.
+For 50-milers there are 12 full aid stations.
+For 50K participants, there are 9 full aid stations.
 Of course everything that makes the ultras good for first-timers also makes it a fast and rewarding adventure for experienced ultra runners.

 Categories are Open (under 40) and Masters (40+), for both men and women.